kickingvegas/YmsCoreBluetooth/docs/index.md

 	    * A CBService instance can have multiple CBCharacteristic instances.
 		    * A CBCharacteristic instance can have multiple CBDescriptor instances.

 However the existing CoreBluetooth API does not map BLE requests to the data object hierarchy.
-For example connection to a CBPeripheral instance is accomplished from a CBCentralManager instance instead of from CBPeripheral.
-Writes, reads, and setting the notification state of a CBCharacteristic is issued from a CBPeripheral instance, instead of from CBCharacteristic. *YmsCoreBluetooth provides an API that more naturally maps operations to the data object hierarchy*.
+For example connection to a CBPeripheral instance is accomplished from a CBCentralManager instance instead of from a CBPeripheral.
+Writes, reads, and setting the notification state of a CBCharacteristic are issued from a CBPeripheral instance, instead of from CBCharacteristic. *YmsCoreBluetooth provides an API that more naturally maps operations to the data object hierarchy*.

 YMSCoreBluetooth defines container classes which map to the CoreBluetooth object hierarchy: